basler/gst-plugin-pylon/README.md

 is automatically enabled when both the CUDA library and the DeepStream library are installed on the system.

+Support on NVIDIA Jetson devices requires a Jetpack Version >= 5.1 ( CUDA 11.4.14)

 By using this support, a memory speedup can be achieved as it eliminates the need for an additional element to connect the system memory and NVIDIA's GPU memory.